The Dolan School of Business Advisory Board Members

 E.A.
 Hughes & Co.

-Elaine Hughes, after graduating from Hunter College, was hired in 1976 by Springs Industries in an industry-setting precedent as the first female account executive in the Company's apparel fabrics division.
-Springs also sponsored Elaine toward her MBA degree which she received in 1980 from Sacred Heart University.
-Elaine went on to marketing positions in the textile industry with Malden Mills and Blue Ridge Winkler textiles.
-In 1991, after a term as Partner in the executive search firm of Bader Hartley, Elaine founded E.A.
+After graduating from Hunter College, Elaine joined Springs Industries in 1976 as the first female account executive in the Company's apparel fabrics division.
+Springs realized Elaine's potential and she went on to receive her MBA degree in 1980 from Sacred Heart University.
+Elaine went on the marketing positions in the textile industry with Malden Mills and Blue Ridge Winkler textiles.
+In 1991, after a term as partner in the executive search firm of Bader Hartley, Elaine founded E.A.
 Hughes & Company.

 Elaine was named Entrepreneurial Woman of the Year in 1996 by the Fairfield County Girl Scout Council.
 She is a three-term board member of Women in Management, where she initiated two programs: The WIM Scholarship Fund, which offers financial assistance to women who are attending college, working and raising families, and the WIM Mentorship Program, which assists high school teenagers with positive role models from business.

 Elaine sits on the Board of the Dolan School of Management Fairfield University.
 She is also on the board of JDRF (Juvenile Diabetes Research Foundation).